Cycling in the French Alps; What wheels should I bring?

 If you are lucky, the Mavic service may come along.
 If you are unlucky, you will be waiting for the sag wagon and you day, and probably your key goal for the year is over.

-So please take our advice when we suggest you leave you carbon rims at home to enjoy on the roads you know, far away from the severity of the Alps.
+So please take our advice when we suggest you leave you carbon rims with rim brakes at home to enjoy on the roads you know, far away from the severity of the Alps.
 If its the weight of the wheel you are concerned about, then loose another kilo or two before you arrive in France.

 I've been using Mavic alloy rims for the last 7 years.
 Over a typical year I cover around 150,000M of climbing and subsequent descending.
 To-date I've had no issues with over heating and I am not a whippet, tipping the scales at around 76KG!!!